 Dr. Iman Osta is an associate professor of mathematics and computer education.
-She has chaired the Department of Education from October 2010 to September 2012.
-She is currently assistant dean of the School of Arts & Sciences, and acting chairperson of the Department of Education.
+She chaired the Department of Education from October 2010 to September 2012.
+She also served as assistant dean of the School of Arts & Sciences, and acting chairperson of the Department of Education.

 Dr. Osta was an Education faculty member at the American University of Beirut from 1990 to 1999, after which she joined LAU.
 Throughout her career, she has taught graduate courses in mathematics education, curriculum design, research methodology, educational technology and others, as well as undergraduate courses in the fields of pre- and in-service teacher preparation for teaching mathematics at all grade levels, for teaching science at the elementary level, as well as computer education for teachers.